Douglas Cochrane, 12th Earl of Dundonald: Military career

 In April 1902, it was announced that Lord Dundonald would be appointed General Officer Commanding the Militia of Canada, the senior military officer in Canada.
 He left Liverpool on 15 July, and arrived in Quebec and Ottawa later the same month to take up his position.
 He and his family stayed at Crichton Lodge in Rockcliffe, Ottawa, Ian McAllister of Morton College, Oxford was appointed as his private secretary whilst in charge.
-During his time at Canada, he authored a scheme for the reorganisation of the Canadian militia on entirely new lines, which was adopted, he also wrote a drill & training book, directed towards Cavalry & infantry, additionally, he revamped the cadet corps structure and established several other associations aimed at enhancing the militia.
+During his time at Canada, he authored a scheme for the reorganisation of the Canadian militia on entirely new lines, which was adopted, he also wrote a drill and training book, directed towards Cavalry and infantry, additionally, he revamped the cadet corps structure and established several other associations aimed at enhancing the militia.
 He was also able to change the dress codes of many Scottish regiments to align more with their culture.
 He served in Canada for two years until he was dismissed by the dominion cabinet due to his outburst at a dinner in Montreal, described as "utterances at a banquet" in newspaper articles and officially termed "Indiscretion and insubordination" by the cabinet.

 In defence of his critics, Dundonald asserted that communication between him and the minister of the militia had been corrupted which left Canada defenceless.

 Lord Dundonald asserts that the militia has been grossly interfered with by party politicians, He alleges that important parts of his reports for 1902 and 1903 were wrongfully suppressed by the minister of militia, contrary to his wishes.
 Sir Frederick Borden is charged by Lord Dundonald with falsehood in the house of commons.
 He declares the militia has been greatly neglected and lacks all that is necessary to make it efficient.
 The Great northwest, the officer points out, is left defenceless, without even a gun.
 As regards preparation for war and readiness to resist aggression.
 The people of Canada, Lord Dundonald says, are living in a fool's paradise.
 Had he made only an official protest, he adds, it would have been pigeonholed, as many others had been.